 Creating sensitivity labels

-To manage your labels’ settings, go to Microsoft 365 compliance center > Information protection:
+To manage your labels’ settings, go to the Microsoft Purview compliance portal > Information protection > Labels:

-In most cases, you’d like to turn on the ability to process Office 365 label-protected content stored in OneDrive for Business or SharePoint.
+In most cases, you’d like to turn on the ability to process Microsoft 365 Apps for Business (Word, Excel, etc.) label-protected content stored in OneDrive for Business or SharePoint.
 Thanks to that, you will be able to utilize features like co-authoring, eDiscovery, DLP or search:

 The first step to using sensitivity labels is to create a label: